Single-arm Kettlebell Snatch

 Follow these step-by-step instructions to perform Single-arm Kettlebell Snatch with proper form and technique.

-Stand with feet shoulder-width apart, holding a kettlebell in one hand on the floor between your feet.
+Stand with your feet slightly wider than shoulder-width apart, with a kettlebell on the floor between your feet.

-Hinge at your hips and bend your knees slightly, keeping your back straight as you grab the kettlebell with one hand.
+Hinge at your hips and bend your knees to grasp the kettlebell with one hand, keeping your back straight and chest up.

 Secondary Muscles